 Unfortunately, nothing changed over time, and I was becoming more and more unhappy.
 Over time I was transferred to another department, because they needed someone with experience, where the tasks I was given were even worse, so I quit.

-When my client says that family, self-realization and acknowledgement are the top priorities in her life, and her work requires her to do overtime regularly, her work is not appreciated, and she has very little autonomy in her day-to-day work, she is probably not in the right place.
+When my client says that family, self-realization and acknowledgement are the top priorities in her life, and her work requires her to do overtime regularly, it is not appreciated, and she has very little autonomy in her day-to-day work, she is probably not in the right place.

-Another client who values integrity, likes to walk her talk, and delivers all tasks with great value, but then is being paid regularly with delays, this client seems to work in a place, where integrity is not important.
+Another client who runs her own business, values integrity, likes to walk her talk, and delivers all tasks with great value, but has clients who regularly pay the bills with delays, this client seems to work for people, for whom integrity is not important.
 She might need to stop working with those clients.

-And yet another client is most effective when working from home, because then he doesn’t need to spend hours every day commuting.
-Because of this he is more relaxed and is happier to do what he’s been asked to do.
+And yet another client is most effective when he works from home, because then he doesn’t need to spend hours every day commuting.
+Thanks to this he is more relaxed and is happier to do what he’s been asked to do.
 However, the boss doesn’t let him work from home as many days as he would like to, even if it were possible technically.
 This client values peace a lot more than community.

 One client, who works for a huge media company, says that her boss wants to control everything and because of this she is thinking of quitting.
 Not being able to use her own creativity, she is becoming more and more uncertain of her knowledge, has started to make mistakes, and doesn’t understand why.
 Therefore, her top values include autonomy and resourcefulness over security.